 The hallmarks of my photography are the use of color and dramatic effect as much as possible.
 I try to use trees, branches, clouds, water or stray objects to enhance the photogenicity of the subject, whether it be a covered bridge, lighthouse, or landscape setting.
 The four most important technical characteristics of my prints are sharpness, focus, color and composition.

 My artillery consists of a Canon EOS-1D,Mark IIN and a Canon EOS-5D,Mark II and mostly Canon lenses ranging from 10mm to 800mm.
 I ALWAYS use a tripod (carbon fiber)for utmost facility and greater range of satisfactory exposure.
 The tripod also allows me to study a scene and either put objects in or take them out of the picture.
 Before switching to digital photography, I used velvia or provia 100F film.
 The only exception is if I was taking an action shot, requiring sensia 400 or provia 400F film.
 I liked the high color saturation of these films.

 Since switching to digital, I have narrowed my use of filters to circular polarizers, neutral density and graduated neutral density filters.

-Its funny, but I chuckle when I spot a great scene that I want to photograph and take 20 minutes to set up, while someone jumps out of a car with a point-and-shoot, takes a snap-shot, and hops back in his car in 10 seconds.
+Its funny, but I chuckle when I spot a great scene that I want to photograph and take 20 minutes to set up, or check the lighting, shadows, clouds, status of foliage and flowers, and maybe plan to return at a later time for shooting, while someone jumps out of a car with a point-and-shoot, takes a snap-shot, and hops back in his car in 10 seconds.
 I wonder who is proudest when they see the results?